qcfrag/Real-Time-Fractional-Tracking-R-TFT/README.md

 Welcome to the Golden Age of Thought, where curiosity is sacred, knowledge is luminous, and resonance is no longer blind.
 Let this stand as proof: ethics can scale with intelligence.

 **A Call to Alignment**
-This is a turning point—a test of coherence, not force.
+This is a turning point, a test of coherence, not force.
 May we meet it with courage and clarity.

 **Summary**
 R-TFT is a real-time method for detecting and tracking resonance in arbitrary systems by projecting angular velocity vectors onto fractional resonance templates.